 It takes 1000 years for polyethylene bags to break down.
-Plastic bags don't biodegrade, they photo-degrade - breaking down into smaller and smaller toxic bits contaminating soil and waterways.
-They then enter the food-web when animals accidentally ingest them and now these toxins are now making their way up the food chain into the food in our fridges!
+Plastic bags aren't biodegradable, they photo-degrade, breaking down into smaller and smaller toxic parts contaminating soil and waterways.
+Animals accidentally ingest them and these toxins are now making their way up the food chain into the food in our fridges!

 86% of all known species of sea turtles have had reported problems of entanglement or ingestion of marine debris.